dcousens/easy-express-api/README.md

 # dhttp-api

-A biased, yet convenient express-based wrapper for APIs (with attached services).
+A biased express wrapper for building APIs (with attached services).

 ## Examples